Recycling Lives: History

 Recycling Co Ltd was incorporated on 2 Jun 1999 as company number 03783452 in Berkely Street, Preston.
 Recycling Lives Limited itself was founded in 2008 following the acquisition of Preston Recycling Limited; changing it into the new social business model in order to provide initial commercial momentum and revenue.

 In 2009, Recycling Lives Limited opened its first Recycling Lives Centre to members of the public and charity residents after being completed in the previous December.
 The following year, the company was awarded the Queen’s Award for Enterprise in Sustainable Development.
 This was due to, in part, the welfare work such as furniture 'up-cycling' with residents and Shabby2Chic CIC.

 In March 2011, the firm established the first fully dedicated Flat Panel Display (FPD) recycling centre in England, costing £250,000.
 This is despite concerns from industry body WRAP about the dangers of mercury in such facilities.
 It also launched its eBay shop, enabling the company to sell working parts from dismantled FPD units as it prioritises reuse over recycling.

 In 2012, Recycling Lives was featured as a case study in a report by the Department for Work and Pensions, entitled "Social Justice: Transforming Lives".

 Following the ban on cash payments for scrap metal, and the subsequent introduction of the Scrap Metal Dealers Act in 2013, which requires all scrap dealers to be licensed by their local authorities, Recycling Lives developed a top-up trade card system for scrap metal transactions.
 Similar in use to credit and debit cards, the card allows scrap metal sellers to be paid directly, and can also be used to pay for goods/services and withdraw cash from cash points.

 Also in 2013, Recycling Lives Limited launched a new scheme, developing FPD processing lines at the Kirkham prison.
 The scheme gives prisoners the opportunity to learn new skills and earn a wage, while improving local rates of FPD recycling and reducing unnecessary transportation of recyclable materials.

 The same year saw the Recycling Lives UK charity enter into a 15-year contract with Chorley Borough Council to jointly occupy the Council’s Bengal Street site and establish scrap metal buying and WEEE recycling facilities there.
 Planning permission has also been submitted for the conversion of the existing offices on site into accommodation for further charity residents.
 The company acquired Preston-based skip hire firm, City Skips and its staff in 2013.

 On 9 April 2015 Recycling Lives suffered a major fire overnight at its Longbridge Road scrap metal site at, which required 15 fire engines and 100 fire-fighters.
-The fire lasted from 21.40 to 5 o'clock the following morning.
+The fire lasted from 21.40pm to 05.00am the following morning.

+In late 2018, the private equity firm Three Hills Capital Partners invested more than £50 million for a 21 per cent stake in Recycling Lives.

+In October 2020, founder Jackson stepped down as Chairman and chief executive William Fletcher also departed.
+Jackson Andrew Hodgson, formerly head of finance for manufacturing at BAE Systems Samlesbury, was appointed executive chairman.